Skandina/Seongeun-Park-s-History-/README.md

 # Seongeun-Park-s-History-
 Those are the inidivisual/group works that I have done for school assignment.
-You can check all in the 'master' branch.
+You can check all in the 'history' branch.

 There are also ongoing projects.
 Click the link below: